- Why should I choose Ryerson?

 In your second year you’ll write either a Major Research Paper (MRP) or a Thesis.
 If you do an MRP, you’ll also take 2 more electives that year, one each term.
 If you decide to do a Thesis, then that’s all you will work on in your second year.

-During the summer between your first and second year, you will do one Area Reading Exam course.
+During the summer between your first and second year, you will complete the Area Reading Requirement.
 This is an opportunity to do independent but guided research in a core area of philosophy.
 The aim is to help you get a running start on the research you’ll need to do for your MRP or Thesis.

 Together with the program director and your supervisor, you will create a reading list and a set of questions to guide your research.
 You will be then required to submit some written work and to discuss your research progress with your supervisor.